 Step 1 - Open the Guitar Speaker Cabinet

 There are 2 ways you can do this which depends on how the guitar speaker cabinet was assembled.
 Examine the guitar speaker cabinet very closely.
 Look for where the sides are connected.
 If screws were you used then simply use the electric screwdriver to remove them.
-You will still most likely need to use the pry bar of the hammer to pry the pieces apart due to glue being used.
+You will still most likely need to use the pry bar of the hammer to pry the pieces apart due to the glue being used.

 If nails were used then use the hammer's pry bar to carefully remove the back of the guitar speaker cabinet.
-The pieces of the guitar speaker cabinet you are to concern yourself with is the back, both sides, the top and the bottom.
+The pieces of the guitar speaker cabinet you are to concern yourself with is the back, both sides, the top, and the bottom.
 You will only need to remove the back but sometimes you may have no other choice but to totally disassemble the guitar speaker cabinet.

 Step 2 - Adding the Insulation

 Use the measuring tape and measure the back and the sides of the guitar speaker cabinet.
 Use these measurements to measure the polyfill and the fiberglass and cut them to see.
 Place the fiberglass inside the guitar speaker cabinet on the sides first.
 You can not fit the piece of fiberglass meant for the back in place and secure it with nails.
 If you had to remove the sides as well then nail them in place too.
 Stuff the inside of the guitar speaker cabinet with polyfill.
 The fiberglass and the polyfill create a barrier between the speaker and the air inside the cabinet which can cause sound degradation.

 Step 3 - Sealing the Guitar Speaker Cabinet